 Texas residents who have suffered harm caused by medical negligence may be entitled to pursue a claim for compensation of financial losses.
 However, navigating a case of hospital negligence can be challenging.
+Providing legal support to residents across Texas, the Houston, TX medical negligence lawyers at Hastings Law Firm are dedicated to getting justice for victims of medical injuries.
 Victims of such negligence are entitled to retain the services of an experienced hospital negligence attorney to assist in meeting the standard of proof required in order to achieve a monetary judgment for damages sustained.

 Source: wvrecord.com, “Bluefield woman alleges hospital’s negligence led to infection”, Robbie Hargett, Nov.
 17, 2015